-Name Age Positions L. David Tomei, Ph.D.
-60 Chairman of the Board, President, SpaXen Italia, srl V. Randy White, Ph.D.
-58 Chief Executive Officer and Director Hovsep Melkonyan, Ph.D.
-53 Vice President, Research Bernard Denoyer.
-57 Vice President - Controller Samuil Umansky, M.D., Ph.D.
-63 President and Chief Scientific Officer and Director Christoph Bruening.
-37 Director Thomas Adams, Ph.D.
-62 Director Donald H. Picker, Ph.D.
-59 Director
+Name Age Positions L. David Tomei, Ph.D 60 Chairman of the Board, President , SpaXxen Italia, srl V. Randy White, Ph.D 58 Chief Executive Officer and Director Hovsep Melkonyan, Ph.D 53 Vice President, Research Bernard Denoyer 57 Vice President - Controller Samuil Umansky, M.D., Ph.D 63 President and Chief Scientific Officer and Director Christoph Bruening 37 Director Thomas Adams, Ph.D 62 Director Donald H. Picker, Ph.D 59 Director

 L. DAVID TOMEI, PH.D.
 Dr. Tomei, one of our founders, has served as Chairman of the Board of Directors since July 2, 2004.
 In 1998, Dr. Tomei co-founded Xenomics, a California corporation (previously known as Diagen, Inc.) and was its Chairman until its acquisition by us on July 2, 2004.
 From August 1998 to January 1999, Dr. Tomei lectured as a Visiting Professor at the University of Rome, Italy.
 From September 1992 to July 1998, Dr. Tomei was a scientist with LXR Biotechnology, Inc., a company of which he was one of the founders.
 Dr. Tomei graduated from Canisius College (1968) and received his Master's of Science (1971) in Biochemistry, and Doctorate in Molecular Pharmacology (1974) from the Roswell Park Cancer Institute Division of SUNY.
 From 1973 to 1975, he headed the FMD virus vaccine R&D laboratory at the Plum Island Animal Disease Laboratory (USDA, ARS).
 Dr. Tomei was a scientist at Roswell Park and The Ohio State University Cancer Center through 1992.
 Dr. Tomei has published over 140 scientific papers, two books (Cold Spring Harbor Laboratory Press), and holds 16 U.S. patents in the fields of biotechnology and optical design and engineering.
-He organized the first International Conference on Apoptosis held at Cold Spring Harbor, 1991, and, together with Luc Montagnier, organized the First International Conference on Apoptosis and AIDS held in Paris, 1994.
-Dr. Tomei devotes approximately 30 hours per week to his duties as President of SpaXen Italia, Srl.
+He organized the first International Conference on Apoptosis held at Cold Spring Harbor, 1991, and, together with Luc Montagnier, organized the First International Conference on Apoptosis held in Paris, 1994.

 V. RANDY WHITE, PH.D.
 Dr. White has served as our Chief Executive Officer since September 3, 2004 and a director since October 2004.
-From January 2003 to September 2004, Dr. White was Chief Operating Officer for Clinical Laboratory Partners, Inc. From June 1, 2000 to December 31, 2002, Dr. White was the Chief Executive Officer of Nanogen, Inc. From September 1997 to June 2000, Dr. White was the Executive Vice President of Operations and Research and Development for American Medical Laboratories, Inc. From September 1997 to December 1997, Dr. White served in various capacities including Senior Vice President of Operation from 1985 to 1992 of National Health Laboratories Holdings Inc. Dr White earned a Ph.D. degree in Analytical Chemistry from the University of Houston in 1972 and completed a post-doctoral training program in Clinical Chemistry at Damon Medical Laboratories in Birmingham, Alabama in conjunction with the University of Alabama at Birmingham in 1973.
+From June 1, 2000 to December 31, 2002, Dr. White was the Chief Executive Officer of Nanogen, Inc. From September 1997 to June 2000, Dr. White was the Executive Vice President of Operations and Research and Development for American Medical Laboratories, Inc. From September 1975 to December 1992, Dr. White served in various capacities including Senior Vice President of Operation from 1985 to 1992 of National Health Laboratories Holdings Inc. Dr White earned a Ph.D. degree in Analytical Chemistry from the University of Houston in 1972 and completed a post-doctoral training program in Clinical Chemistry at Damon Medical Laboratories in Birmingham, Alabama in conjunction with the University of Alabama at Birmingham

 HOVSEP MELKONYAN, PH.D.
 Dr. Melkonyan has served as our Vice President, Research since July 2004.
 Dr. Melkonyan graduated from Yerevan State University (Armenia) in 1974 and received qualifications in two major subjects: physico-chemical structure of DNA molecules and kinetics of enzymatic reactions.
 He completed his Ph.D. program in 1981 at the Institute of Biological Physics, USSR Academy of Science ("IBP").
 Following graduate school, in 1982 Dr. Melkonyan joined The Institute of Molecular Genetics of the Ministry of USSR Medical Industry.
 In 1993, Dr. Melkonyan moved to the U.S. and joined LXR Biotechnology, Inc. where he remained until 1999.
-Dr. Melkonyan was a co-founder of Xenomics and was a director and Vice President of Xenomics from 1999 until its acquisition by us on July 2, 2004.
+Dr. Melkonyan was associated with Xenomics from 1999 until its acquisition by us on July 2, 2004.